jasonacollins/blog/content/post/2022-04-11-explaining-base-rate-neglect.md

 >
 >You test positive.
 What is the chance that you have COVID-19?

-This use of natural frequencies was first proposed by [Cosmides and Tooby (1996)](https://doi.org/10.1016/0010-0277(95)00664-8) ([pdf](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.131.8290&rep=rep1&type=pdf))).
-(There are other papers pre-dating this 1996 publication, but the 1990 conference paper that led to this publification was the genesis of the literature.)
+This use of natural frequencies was first proposed by [Cosmides and Tooby (1996)](https://doi.org/10.1016/0010-0277(95)00664-8) ([pdf](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.131.8290&rep=rep1&type=pdf)).
 Natural frequencies are derived from observing cases that have been representatively sampled from a population.

 In a [paper by Gigerenzer and Ulrich Hoffrage](https://journals.lww.com/academicmedicine/Abstract/1998/05000/Using_natural_frequencies_to_improve_diagnostic.24.aspx), they report that this change in representation increased the proportion of correct answers among physicians from 10% to 46%.